-Ever stood in a Sprint demonstration and the product owner said “That’s not what I wanted”?
-This is a common problem in software projects, in fact one of the biggest source of bugs and unnecessary rework.
-Most people wrongly associate BDD with Test Automation, but it if applied correctly it can also solve the “That’s not what I wanted” problem by building a shared understanding of the User Story between the product owner, developers and testers.
+Ever stood in a Sprint demonstration and the product owner said: “That’s not what I wanted”?
+This is a common problem in software projects, in fact, one of the biggest sources of bugs and unnecessary rework.
+Most people wrongly associate BDD with Test Automation, but if applied correctly it can also solve the “That’s not what I wanted” problem by building a shared understanding of the User Story between the product owner, developers, and testers.

 Building a shared understanding of a user story

 Understanding Users Stories and Issues is tricky, each team member interprets them differently leading to the wrong thing being built.
 BDD solves this by getting the three amigos (Product Owner, Developer, and Tester) to discuss examples of how they expect the software to behave in different situations.
 By using examples team members can discuss them until everyone stops asking questions and is happy, this is when the shared understanding is reached.

 Behave Pro allows you to capture these examples as scenarios directly on Issues/Stories within JIRA.
 It does this by adding a new panel Acceptance Criteria to Issues within JIRA and with a powerful editor supporting Gherkin (Given When Then format)

 Adding a new Scenario is simple, click Add scenario and fill in the details:

 - Feature - The name of the feature this scenario belongs to.
 Note: If you need a new feature just type in the name you want and the option to create it will appear

 - Scenario - The title or name of the Scenario you are creating

 - Steps - The Given When When And But steps that make up the scenario/example.
 The full range of Gherkin keywords is supported, including Examples tables.
 The powerful editor also supports auto-completion of steps and table formatting.